telstra/open-kilda/docs/design/server42/ping-flow-with-round-trip-latency/README.md

 Table: Input

 Purposes of this rule are:
- * match Ping packet which is returning back to Ingress switch
+ * match Ping packets which are returning back to the Ingress switch,
- * add second time stamp to the packet
+ * add the second time stamp to the packet,
- * set `ETH_SRC` and `ETH_DST` which Server 42 need
+ * set `ETH_SRC` and `ETH_DST` which is required by Server 42,
- * send packet into Server 42 Port
+ * send packets to Server 42 Port.

 ![Catch Rule](catch_rule.png "Catch Rule")